poby350h/Global-ShippingRate-Optimization-Engine/README.md

-# B2B Shipping Rate Automation System

-Multi-region Cloud Run shipping rate service for Shopify checkout (DB-free critical path)
+# Multi-region, cache-first Shipping Rate Engine for Shopify Checkout (DB-free critical path)

-# Shipping Rate API (bd-shipping-api) — Portfolio Case Study
+# Shipping Rate API — Portfolio Case Study

 1. Overview

-This repository documents a production-grade Shipping Rate APII designed, implemented, and operated for a Shopify store.
+This repository documents a production-grade Shipping Rate API designed, implemented, and operated for a Shopify store.

 The goal was to calculate complex international shipping rates in real time, while keeping the checkout path fast and highly available.